Skip to main content

 Get the raw request body

-Read the raw request body as a string.
-Do not parse it to JSON first — the signature is computed on the raw JSON string.
+Read the raw body as a string.
+Do not parse to JSON first — the signature is computed on the exact bytes RMZ sent.
+Re-serializing changes whitespace and key ordering.

 3